RushiChavan-dev/rag-project/README.md

 - **OpenAI API Key**: Obtain your key from [OpenAI Platform](https://platform.openai.com/api-keys).
 - **Hugging Face API Token**: Obtain your token from [Hugging Face](https://huggingface.co/settings/tokens).

-> **Note**: Shyftlabs team members have been provided these API keys via email.
-Feel free to use those or your own OpenAI API Key.

 ## Frontend Environment Setup